jupyter/enhancement-proposals/jupyter-parameterized-kernel-spec/jupyter-parameterized-kernel-specs.md

 Upon starting a new kernel instance, a front-end form generated from the JSON schema is prompted to the user to fill the parameter values.
 Many tools are available to generate such forms, such as react-jsonschema-form.

 These kernel parameters will be not saved into the notebook due to security reason.
-The app will have `allow_insecure_kernelspec_params` flag which will detect whether we have to accept all kernel spec files as safe or not.
+The app will have `allowed_insecure_kernelspec_params` flag which will detect whether we have to accept all kernel spec files as safe or not.

 ## Detailed Explanation